OpenCommerce-xyz/LICENCE.pay/README.md

 ```

 4. **Fund Your Account (You need ETH to send transactions and offramp)**
-- Use the funding widget:

 ```python
 sdk.prompt_funding()
 ```
-- Or send funds directly to your account address using your preferred wallet
+- Or send funds directly to your account address using your preferred wallet/exchange.

 ## License